scipy-conference/scipy_proceedings/papers/david_pugh/paper.rst

 The material for the remaining 6 labs is designed to complement the core macroeconomic sequence of the SGPE and thus varies a bit from year to year.
 During the 2013-2014 academic year I covered the following material:

 * `Initial value problems <http://nbviewer.ipython.org/urls/raw.github.com/davidrpugh/numerical-methods/master/labs/lab-1/lab-1.ipynb>`_: Using the [solow1956]_ model of economic growth as the motivating example, I demonstrate finite-difference methods for efficiently and accurately solving initial value problems of the type typically encountered in economics.
-* `Boundary value problems <http://nbviewer.ipython.org/urls/raw.github.com/davidrpugh/numerical-methods/master/labs/lab-2/lab-2.ipynb>`_: Using the neo-classical optimal growth model of [ramsey1928]_, [cass]_, and [koopmans]_ as the motivating example, I demonstrate basic techniques for efficiently and accurately solving two-point boundary value problems of the type typically encountered in economics using finite-difference methods (specifically forward, reverse, and multiple shooting).
+* `Boundary value problems <http://nbviewer.ipython.org/urls/raw.github.com/davidrpugh/numerical-methods/master/labs/lab-2/lab-2.ipynb>`_: Using the neo-classical optimal growth model of [ramsey1928]_, [cass1965]_, and [koopmans1965]_ as the motivating example, I demonstrate basic techniques for efficiently and accurately solving two-point boundary value problems of the type typically encountered in economics using finite-difference methods (specifically forward, reverse, and multiple shooting).
 * `Numerical dynamic programming <http://nbviewer.ipython.org/urls/raw.github.com/davidrpugh/numerical-methods/master/labs/lab-3/lab-3.ipynb)>`_: I demonstrate basic techniques for solving discrete-time, stochastic dynamic programming problems using a stochastic version of the neo-classical optimal growth model as the motivating example.
 * `Real business cycle models <http://nbviewer.ipython.org/urls/raw.github.com/davidrpugh/numerical-methods/master/labs/lab-4/lab-4.ipynb)>`_: I extend the stochastic optimal growth model to incorporate a household labor supply decision and demonstrate how to approximate the model solution using `dynare++`, a C++ library specializing in computing *k*-order Taylor approximations of dynamic stochastic general equilibrium (DSGE) models.